-3 State Fair foods made with bugs, reviewed and ranked
+Move over cream puffs, let's try State Fair foods made with bugs and snakes

-More than 80 percent of the world's population ingests insects, but chances are that a much smaller percentage of Wisconsin State Fair goers will indulge despite the range of bug-a-licious options this year, one of which is even on a "stick."
+More than 80 percent of the world's population ingests insects, but chances are that a much smaller percentage of Wisconsin State Fair goers will indulge despite the range of bug-a-licious and snake-a-licious options this year.

 The ants-on-a-stick features a pretzel rod (hence "the stick") slathered in marshmallow and then rolled in two kinds of ants: small black ants and larger brown "queen" ants.
 (Yes, they're dead.)
 It definitely took a little mental preparation to take the first bite – the number of bug legs sticking out and blowing in the wind was definitely a nosh squelcher, but we were determined to keep spirits high.
 Mind over matter, right?

-The cricket jerky – aptly named "Chirpy Jerky" – was the easiest to digest, but also the most boring.
+We also tried the cricket jerky – aptly named "Chirpy Jerky" – and found it easier to digest, but also the most boring.
 The crickets were ground into powder before adding to the rest of the ingredients – yams, beets, carrots, onions, salt and garlic powder – so there was no trace of bug bods or legs.
 However, it was extremely dry, crumbly and not very flavorful with the yams bringing the most flavor.
 It was more like treats for dogs than snacks for humans.
 We rated it a "Not terrible, but why?"

 The earthworm jerky was by far the worst of the three "bug bites."
 It kinda looked like snake skin (pre-molting) stuck to earthworm-body chunks.
 The flavor started out kinda sweet (sugar is the first ingredient) and then had a zingy aftertaste due to other ingredients red chili, vinegar and salt.
 It was hard to munch up and swallow because of the chewy, chicken skin-y texture and there might have been juices that came out of the worm body parts that almost made us gag.
-I think I saw stray fly wing in there, too, but I was probably delirious with repulsion.
 We rated it a solid "nope."

 We admit that we wanted to enjoy our bug eating experience more than we did.
 Countries like Mexico, Japan, The Netherlands, Brazil and Australia eat insects on a regular basis and some are considered delicacies.
 Plus, bugs are full of protein and a very sustainable food source.
 However, the reality is that bugs are really only digestible if you grow up eating them or acquire a taste through travel.

-Sure, we Americans will eat hot dogs made from the most undesirable parts of animals, but bugs have no place in our palates.
+Sure, we Americans will eat hot dogs made from the most undesirable parts of animals, but bugs have no place on our palates.
 So be it.
-And as far as Fair Food goes, we suggest you stick with the cream puffs.

 Post a comment / write a review.